yablochko8/color-finder-semantic-search/COOKBOOK.md

 The use case: you're creating some content and you need a color that captures something abstract like "rural bliss" or something ephemeral like "a rainy night in futuristic Tokyo".
 You can click around on a color wheel or random palette generator, but you want to jump to a starting point that someone else has already put some thought into.
 You want a _named color_.

-I don't believe there already exists a semantic search engine for named colors, so I built it:
+I couldn't find any existing semantic search engines specifically for named colors, so I built one:

 https://brandmint.ai/color-genie